rulo96z/Crypto_Diversification_Analysis/README.md

 Top 10 Cryptos: BTC/ ETH/ BNB/ ADA/ XRP/ LTC/ LINK/ BCH/ DOGE/ XLM We may run further linear regression on other asset classes based on the empirical data we observe

-Deep Patel: Alpaca API and Yahoo!
-Finance
+Deep Patel: Alpaca API calls, assembling dataframes and .csv files Tristen Pulido: Charting and Visual plotting
-Tristen Pulido: Quandl API
-Raul Nogales: Integration and Charting
+Raul Nogales: Data Scrubbing and integration
-Tim Laurel: data scrubbbing and documentation
+Tim Laurel: Documentation and Presentation
-Team: Presentation and recommendations
+Team: Streamlit interactions for further data visualization

 ## Technologies
 This python 3.8.3 program use the following libraries: sys, fire, questionary, and pathlib current on 10/2/2021.
 It was tested in a git bash/ power-shell/ VScode environment in Windows 10.

-It uses calculator functions like: calculate debt, loan to value ratios and more, also we have filters functions like: debt to income ratio, loan to value ratio compared to the user entered amounts, loan size and credit score.
+It uses calculator functions like: calculate debt, loan to value ratios and more, also we have filters functions
+like: debt to income ratio, loan to value ratio compared to the user entered amounts, loan size and credit score.

 It has already implemented functions to load and save CSV files.